shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 # Individual Sales

-I am beginning to accept requests for individual goats, however, I'll give preference to group purchses.
+I am beginning to accept requests for individual goats, however, I'll give preference to group purchases.
 I won't sell a goat to live alone.
 Goats need companionship of other goats in order to be happy.
 There is an old saying "A lonely goat is a dead goat."
 Wethers make great pets and are better pets than does.
 Please consider this when asking about does as pets.
 Multiple purchase discounts will be applied.

 Please keep in mind that my goal is to sell the entire herd before the end of February.
 I have some individual goats who I get constant requests for and others with very little interest.
 If you're willing to take a low interest goat (such